-Lights, bells and whistles: Today’s refrigerators can have all types of electronic readouts that illuminate when the door is opened.
+Lights, bells and whistles Today’s refrigerators can have all types of electronic readouts that illuminate when the door is opened.
 Those with a “Shabbos mode” will disable the readouts, but the functions will continue as normal.

 Refrigerators feature either mechanical or magnetic switches.
 Mechanical switches can be taped up before Shabbat.
 Placing magnets in specific locations can deactivate some magnetic switches; magnets designated for the outside of the refrigerator are preferable, as they can be attached on Shabbat (if one forgot to do so before) prior to opening the door.

-Electronic dampers: Newer refrigerators make use of motorized dampers (air valves) to control the flow of cold air from the freezer into the refrigerator.
+Electronic dampers, newer refrigerators make use of motorized dampers (air valves) to control the flow of cold air from the freezer into the refrigerator.
 If the refrigerator door is opened and warm air is allowed in, the damper will open wider to allow more cold air to flow.

-Defrost heaters: Probably the most sensitive issue regarding refrigerator use on Shabbat and yom tov is the defrost heater, which is found in every frost-free refrigerator.
+Defrost heaters, probably the most sensitive issue regarding refrigerator use on Shabbat and yom tov is the defrost heater, which is found in every frost-free refrigerator.
 The defrost heater is a glowing filament, which is halachically considered a fire, that melts the ice that accumulates on the cooling coils.
 Obviously, one is not permitted to ignite this heater on Shabbat or yom tov, yet opening the door of the refrigerator can indirectly affect when the heater turns on, and in some cases might even be the direct cause.

 Refrigerators utilize various defrost detection methods and understanding them is the best way to avoid potential issues associated with defrost heaters:

-This simplest method relies on timers that turn on the defrost heater after the compressor has been on for a set amount of time.
+Cumulative Run-timers, this simplest method relies on timers that turn on the defrost heater after the compressor has been on for a set amount of time.
 For example, the heater will turn on after eight hours of compressor runtime.
 Opening the refrigerator will cause the motor to run longer and thus cause the heater to turn on sooner.
 However, there is reason to consider this a gerama (or less), since the timer is moving on its own.

-With this type of system, a computer monitors all usage of the refrigerator and adjusts the frequency and duration of the defrost cycle accordingly.
+Adaptive Defrost Control with this type of system, a computer monitors all usage of the refrigerator and adjusts the frequency and duration of the defrost cycle accordingly.
 Opening the refrigerator at any point will cause the motor to run longer and thus cause the heater to turn on sooner.

 Some refrigerators have counting devices in the doors.
 It notes how many times the door is opened and determines how often the defrost turns on.
 Deactivating the switch may mitigate the halachic concerns, but can result in damage to the refrigerator if left inactive for a three-day yom tov period.
 Ice can quickly build up and the refrigerator will “think” that it was not being used.